camillegervais/telemetryDisplay/USER_GUIDE.md

 - `norm2(a, b)` – Euclidean norm: √(a² + b²)
 - `_and(a, b)`, `_or(a, b)`, `_xor(a, b)`, `_not(a)` – Logical operations
 - `where(condition, val_if_true, val_if_false)` - Condition handling

+The complete set of available functions and operators is available in the app by clicking **"?"**- at the end in the matht channel input.

 **Examples**:
 ```